paxdotdev/pax/README.md

 - Complex, fine-tuned animations

 **eXtensible**
-- Reusable, extensible UI building blocks.
+- "Components all the way down" as reusable, extensible UI building blocks
+- Extensible rendering back-ends, meaning any platform can be supported
+- Agnostic "host language" means any language can be supports (Rust, TypeScript/JavaScript, C++, .NET CLR...)
-- Open source (MIT / Apache 2.0)
+- Free and open source (MIT / Apache 2.0)
-- Extensible rendering back-ends

 And this breaks the mnemonic, but is a fundamental goal:

 **Designable**
-- Pax is designed from the ground-up to be deterministically _machine_ read/writable alongside _human_ authoring, while maintaining ergonomics.
+- Pax is designed from the ground-up to be deterministically _machine_ read&writable alongside ergonomic _human_ authoring.
-- In other words: as an alternative to hand-writing Pax, visual design tools can read and write Pax through a interface that feels like Adobe Illustrator, Sketch, or Figma.
+- In other words: Pax is designed to be _designed_ with visual tools that feel like Illustrator or Figma, as an alternative to hand-writing.

+Above all, Pax aims to be a medium for _art_.
+Utility, also, yes: that's table-stakes.
+If Pax helps push the envelope for how humans express ourselves with interactive digital media, then it was worth building.

 ## How it works